Value engineering: Legal terminology

-In the United Kingdom
+Architecture

+Minoru Yamasaki, the architect of Pruitt–Igoe, called the value-engineered design of the housing project "deplorable" and "tragically insensitive" to the people who were supposed to live there.
+Pruitt–Igoe was condemned as a failure and demolished two decades after its construction.

 In the United Kingdom, the lawfulness of undertaking value engineering discussions with a supplier in advance of contract award is one of the issues which was highlighted during the inquiry into the Grenfell Tower fire of 2017.
+The fire had been accelerated by the exterior cladding material, which had been selected after a value engineering exercise dismissed more costly fire-retardant alternatives to save roughly £ 300 000 from the tower's retrofit project.
 The inquiry report was highly sceptical of the whole endeavour of value engineering:

-In theory, “value engineering” involves making changes to the design or specification that reduce cost without sacrificing performance, but in our view it is in practice little more than a euphemism for reducing cost, because substituting a cheaper product for a more expensive one or altering the design or scope of the work in a way that reduces cost almost invariably involves a compromise of some kind, whether in content, performance or appearance.
+In theory, "value engineering" involves making changes to the design or specification that reduce cost without sacrificing performance, but in our view it is in practice little more than a euphemism for reducing cost, because substituting a cheaper product for a more expensive one or altering the design or scope of the work in a way that reduces cost almost invariably involves a compromise of some kind, whether in content, performance or appearance.

+In the United States, the Stata Center at the Massachusetts Institute of Technology was the subject of litigation over water drainage problems.
+The architect, Frank Gehry, said the problems were caused by value engineering, saying "There are things that were left out of the design[. ...]
+The client chose not to put certain devices on the roofs, to save money."

+Value engineering hobbled the public housing of Vele di Scampia in Italy, where amenities such as offices, schools, and public spaces were planned but never constructed, and interior courtyards narrowed to the point of shutting out light.
+Architect Ada Tolla called the project "not a failure of the architecture, but rather a failure in execution and management", and the complex was demolished.
+The public housing of Pruitt–Igoe in the United States was subjected to a value engineering process by the federal housing authority that replaced low- and mid-rise buildings with high-rises, and removed green spaces, playgrounds, and public toilets.
+Pruitt–Igoe's architect Minoru Yamasaki lamented the final design as containing "deplorable" mistakes and being "tragically insensitive" to future residents.
+Pruitt–Igoe's value-engineered failure was memorialized with a set of spectacular demolitions captured on film.

 Professional association

 The Society of American Value Engineers (SAVE) was established in 1959.
 Since 1996, it has been known as SAVE International.